"Why the Hell is this in so many dollar DVD bins?"

 Byron, Quaid, Imhoff and Richards are the titular students on the verge of graduation, a terrifying prospect.
 After all four strike out at obtaining funds for graduate school, leader Byron uses nerdy virgin Flintermann's connection with reclusive Nobel Prize winning scientist Reed to obtain a $50,000 grant for a study on "Sex and the College Girl".
 The guys "give" their "housekeeper" Barnes to Flintermann in return, and set about paying female volunteers $20 per hour while serving as the males themselves....initially.

 THE SENIORS isn't quite as titillating as is promised by the subject matter.
-Then again, given the filmmakers' respective backgrounds in a more innocent time, perhaps this isn't so surprising.
+Then again, given the filmmakers' respective backgrounds in a more innocent time, this isn't so surprising.
 Only three other females (admittedly both well endowed, though one is clearly 'enhanced') join Barnes in actually getting topless, and the nudity goes no further.
-The sex scenes tastefully come to a halt after our foursome decides to delegate their activities to lecherous local businessmen willing to make a "donation".
+The sex scenes tastefully (well, sort of) come to a halt after our foursome decides to delegate their activities to lecherous local businessmen willing to make a "donation".

 The final half hour of SENIORS gets plot-heavier than most films of this stripe as our entrepreneurs take in some corrupt partners who would fit perfectly in the post Glass-Steagall financial world.
 By this time, banker Andrews asserts that "The corporation is too big to fall!" and Police Inspector Hewitt asserts that "There are times when in order to uphold the law, you must break it!"
 The most prescient T and A comedy ever made?
 Perhaps.